I take refuge in the Buddha, I take refuge in the Dharma, I take refuge in the Sangha.

-Both of these questions have an easy answer, and also a more complex one, which I will cover in this article.
+Both questions have an easy answer, and a more complex one, which I will cover in this article.
 If you are interested in taking the next step and becoming an “official” Buddhist, you will learn how to start your journey today!

 The Buddhist Membership Card

 We do not have actual “membership cards” in Buddhism (darn!).
 However, being a Buddhist does allow you the opportunity to get access to some exclusive [Dharma] doors! (that is a bit of Buddhist humor which you will understand after you become a member)

 Speaking of membership cards, I always think of the song “Signs” by the Five Man Electric Band (watch the video above).
 At about 2:10 minutes into the song (video below) they sing “the sign says you gotta have a membership card to get inside“.
 While that is true for most ‘clubs’, Buddhism does not actually require you to “be” a Buddhist to get inside!

 When we talk about “becoming” an official Buddhist, we are specifically talking about taking “refuge” in the Triple Gem.

 The Triple Gem consists of the most important parts for any follower of Buddhism to always abide in.
 That consists of the Buddha (the teacher), the Dharma (teachings of the Buddha), and the Sangha (the monastic community).